rubenfonseca/titanium-social/documentation/request.md

 - *data*: a TiBlob with the data to add to the request

+- *filename*: the name of the file you're adding.
+If the Blob on the previous param is not a file Blob, you need to pass this param to set the correct filename.

 - *type*: a mime type string

       var request = Social.createRequest({...})